danemacmillan/dotfiles/README.md

 Just run `dotfiles` from anywhere.
 It is in the `${PATH}`.

+### Command Arguments

+Several arguments can be used with the `dotfiles` utility:

+- `dotfiles unstow`: Unlinks all symlinks.
+- `dotfiles restow`: Unlinks and re-links all symlinks.
+Effective for pruning.
+- `dotfiles skippackages`: Run command but skip packages installation.
+This is only recommended once all the packages have been installed at least once.

+Check tab completion for all possible arguments.

 ## Customize

 Local customizations can be made to `dotfiles` without actually touching the